 They are frequently seen at bird feeders but may go unnoticed elsewhere, at least until you get used to their loud, metallic chip call.

-Keep an eye out for Northern Cardinals in populated places like back gardens, parks, hardwood trees, and perennial shrub forest edges.
 In dense tangles of bushes and vines, Northern Cardinals build their nests.

 The northern cardinal is not regarded as threatened with extinction.
 However, they are vulnerable to a number of risks, including window crashes, attacks by stray or outdoor cats, and excessive use of pesticides and other chemicals.